opencadc/science-platform/software-containers/arcade-casa/README.md

 # Arcade CASA Container
 ## Building a CASA Container
-1.`cd` into the relevant folder with the build files
+1. `cd` into the relevant folder with the build files
 2. execute `make`
 ## Testing a CASA Container
 You will need to run the container in a graphical environment, such as arcade, to test the visual components of the CASA containers.